-Tonight, look outside in the evening and learn a phrase useful to sky watchers.
-The phrase is: follow the arc to Arcturus, and drive a spike (or speed on) to Spica.
-You can use this phrase in any year.
+Tonight, look outside in the evening and learn a phrase useful to sky watchers: follow the arc to Arcturus, and drive a spike (or speed on) to Spica.

 Arcturus is a giant star with an estimated distance of 37 light-years.
 It’s special because it’s not moving with the general stream of stars, in the flat disk of the Milky Way galaxy.
 Instead, Arcturus is cutting perpendicularly through the galaxy’s disk at a tremendous rate of speed … some 100 miles (150 km) per second.
 Millions of years from now this star will be lost from the view of any future inhabitants of Earth, or at least those who are earthbound and looking with the eye alone.